-"Ag" Silver "alteration" Changes in the chemical or mineralogical composition of a rock, generally produced by weathering or hydrothermal solutions "Arrangement" The corporate spin-out of Corvus from ITH by way of a plan of arrangement among ITH, the shareholders of ITH and Corvus under the BCBCA, effective August 26, 2010 "Au" Gold "Board" The board of directors of Corvus "BCBCA" Business Corporations Act (British Columbia), Corvus' governing statute Corvus Gold Nevada Inc., a wholly owned subsidiary of Corvus USA subsisting "Corvus Nevada" under the laws of Nevada "Corvus USA" Corvus Gold (USA) Inc., a wholly owned subsidiary of Corvus subsisting under the laws of Nevada "Common Shares" The Common Shares without par value in the capital stock of Corvus as the same are constituted on the date hereof "Corvus" Corvus Gold Inc., a company organized under the laws of British Columbia "cut-off grade" The lowest grade of mineralized material that qualifies as ore in a given deposit, that is, material of the lowest assay value that is included in a resource/reserve estimate "deposit" A mineralized body which has been physically delineated by sufficient drilling, trenching, and/or underground work, and found to contain a sufficient average grade of metal or metals to warrant further exploration and/or development expenditures.
-Such a deposit does not qualify as a commercially mineable ore body or as containing reserves or ore, unless final legal, technical and economic factors are resolved "Director" A member of the Board "disseminated" Fine particles of mineral dispersed throughout the enclosing rock "epigenetic" Said of a mineral deposit of origin later than that of the enclosing rocks "Exchange Act" The United States Securities Exchange Act of 1934, as amended "executive officer" When used in relation to any issuer (including the Company) means an individual who is: (a) a chair, vice chair or president; (b) a vice-president in charge of a principal business unit, division or function, including sales, finance or production; or (c) performing a policy-making function in respect of the issuer "g/t" Grams per metric tonne "grade" To contain a particular quantity of ore or mineral, relative to other constituents, in a specified quantity of rock "heap leaching" A method of recovering minerals from ore whereby crushed rock is stacked on a non-porous liner and an appropriate chemical solution is sprayed on the top of the pile (the "heap") and allowed to percolate down through the crushed rock, dissolving the desired minerals(s) as it does so.
-The chemical solution is then collected from the base of the heap and is treated to remove the dissolved mineral(s) "host" A rock or mineral that is older than rocks or minerals introduced into it or formed within it
+GLOSSARY OF TERMS "Ag" Silver "alteration" Changes in the chemical or mineralogical composition of a rock, generally produced by weathering or hydrothermal solutions "AngloGold" AngloGold Ashanti Limited and its group companies.
+AngloGold is a South African-based, independent, global gold mining company with shares traded on the Johannesburg Stock Exchange, the New York Stock Exchange, the Australian Securities Exchange and the Ghana Stock Exchange "AngloGold Holdings" AngloGold Ashanti Holdings plc.
+AngloGold Holdings, a direct wholly owned subsidiary of AngloGold.
+"AngloGold North America" AngloGold Ashanti North America Inc. AngloGold North America, a Colorado corporation, is a wholly owned subsidiary of Anglo Gold Ashanti USA Incorporated.
+"AngloGold Offer" The proposed offer announced by AngloGold on July 13, 2021 whereby AngloGold made a non-binding proposal to the Board to acquire all of the outstanding Common Shares in exchange for consideration in cash "AngloGold USA" AngloGold Ashanti USA Incorporated.
+AngloGold USA is a wholly owned subsidiary of AngloGold.
+"AngloGold (USA) Exploration" AngloGold Ashanti (U.S.A) Exploration Inc. AngloGold (USA) Exploration is a wholly owned subsidiary of AngloGold North America.
+"Arrangement" The corporate spin-out of Corvus from ITH by way of a plan of arrangement among ITH, the shareholders of ITH and Corvus under the BCBCA, effective August 26, 2010 "Au" Gold "Board" The board of directors of Corvus "BCBCA" Business Corporations Act (British Columbia), Corvus' governing statute "Corvus Nevada" Corvus Gold Nevada Inc., a wholly owned subsidiary of Corvus USA subsisting under the laws of Nevada "Corvus USA" Corvus Gold (USA) Inc., a wholly owned subsidiary of Corvus subsisting under the laws of Nevada "Common Shares" The Common Shares without par value in the capital stock of Corvus as the same are constituted on the date hereof "Corvus" Corvus Gold Inc., a company organized under the laws of British Columbia "cut-off grade" The lowest grade of mineralized material that qualifies as ore in a given deposit, that is, material of the lowest assay value that is included in a resource/reserve estimate "deposit" A mineralized body which has been physically delineated by sufficient drilling, trenching, and/or underground work, and found to contain a sufficient average grade of metal or metals to warrant further exploration and/or development expenditures.
+Such a deposit does not qualify as a commercially mineable ore body or as containing reserves or ore, unless final legal, technical and economic factors are resolved

+"Director" A member of the Board

+"disseminated" Fine particles of mineral dispersed throughout the enclosing rock

+"epigenetic" Said of a mineral deposit of origin later than that of the enclosing rocks

+"Exchange Act" The United States Securities Exchange Act of 1934, as amended

+"executive officer"

+When used in relation to any issuer (including the Company) means an individual who is:

+- (a) a chair, vice chair or president; - (b) a vice-president in charge of a principal business unit, division or function, including sales, finance or production; or - (c) performing a policy-making function in respect of the issuer

+"g/t"